cjphawes/restaurant-booking-system/README.md

 ## Current Problems Occurring
 - Add new erd image to readme
-- Remove active state on buttons in index.html
 - Formatting buttons on home page when changing screen size

 ## To do list

-- Add Wireframes for mobile sizes.
-- Align modal title and buttons.
 - Form validation
 - Add sticky footer to html templates
-- Acquire more images for pages

 ## Things to mention
-- Added AllAuth however aren't usig sites and social accounts models.
+- Added AllAuth however aren't using sites and social accounts models.
 - Not using summernote attachments

 ## Gitpod Reminders